Josseyo/hanginthere/README.md

 * Input validation
     * You must enter a letter
     * You can not enter same letter twice
+    * You can only enter one letter at a time

 ### Future Feautures
 * Allow player to select theme of words
 * Allow player to add words to the library